Line 214 - What payments can you claim?

 If you paid an individual to provide child care in your home, you may have some responsibilities as an employer.
 If you are not sure of your situation, contact us.

-You can claim payments for child care expenses that you paid for the parental contribution set ($7.00 per day) by the government of Québec.
+You can claim payments for child care expenses that you paid for the parental contribution set by the government of Québec at $7.30 per day per eligible child ($7.00 before October 1st 2014).

 Forms and publications